 If you want to avoid problems with Dutch elm disease but still want the benefits of an elm tree, try a resistant variety like the Triumph elm.

-This best tree for commercial properties has large, lustrous, dark green, summer foliage gives way to golden fall color.
+This is the ideal tree for commercial properties, featuring large, lustrous, dark green summer foliage that transitions to golden fall color.

 You can expect this tree to reach 50 to 60 feet in height with a 35- to 40-foot spread when you plant it in full or partial sun.